droberts-sea/intro-ruby-workshop/decks/intro.md

 9:40  - **Break**

-9:50  - Variables and Math
+9:50  - Variables and Strings

-10:10 - Conditionals
+10:10 - Numbers and Math

 10:30 - **Break**